CSC-IT-Center-for-Science/ansible-systemd-journal/README.md

 customise it to.

-The `systemd_journal_rsyslog_package_state` variable can be `absent` or `present` and if absent (the default) the rsyslog package will be removed.
+The `systemd_journal_rsyslog_package_state` variable can be `absent` or `present` and if absent (not the default) the rsyslog package will be removed.

 Dependencies
 ------------